xiangjunn/tp/docs/UserGuide.md

 ## How to use SoConnect User Guide

-* You can click on the titles in the Table of Contents to jump the section that you are interested in.
+* You can click on the titles in the Table of Contents to jump to the section that you are interested in.
 * You will find these icons in this user guide:
     * **:bulb: Tip** provides additional information that might be useful to you.
     * **:information_source: Note** provides supplementary information that helps you to understand this User Guide.